Ritesh23-CS/Projects/README.md

 # Projects
-This is for the projects
+This is for the projects.